 Toledo won 63-44.
 The computer won SU, won ATS.

 |The computer likes the favorite, but by fewer points than the oddsmakers.

-Kansas State won 31-14.
-The computer won SU, lost ATS.
+Arizona State won 36-31.
+The computer won SU, won ATS.

 |The computer likes the underdog as the outright winner.
 I don't select the games in this category.
 Instead, we list every upset projected by the computer.